sagefy/sagefy/docs/pages/survey_of_learning_research.md

 - SB 74: Seven +- two from the Miller study has since been corrected, more so to two to four elements.
     - Cites Miller, 1956 and Sweller, 2005
 - SB 85: "Instructional designs that ignore working memory limitations are likely to be random in their effectiveness." - John Sweller, "Implications of Cognitive Load Theory,” 2005
+- SB 165: Mental models, or schemas, are long-term memories that serve as the root of all expertise.
+- SB 167: Mental models are built by integrating new information in working memory into existing knowledge in long-term memory.

+**Question**: _What is cognitive load?
+How do we manage it?_

 - SB 86-87: The four factors that determine cognitive load are a) complexity, b) prior knowledge, c) presentation rate and control, and d) instructional modes and methods.
 - SB 112: "Manage attention in the design of instructional environments in ways that (1) optimize attention capacity, (2) direct attention to important instructional content, and (3) minimize divided attention in order to devote limited cognitive resources to learning."
 - SB 115: "Attention during learning is influenced by (1) layout and features of the instructional materials and learning environment, (2) learner background knowledge, goals, and metacognitive skills, and (3) assignments during learning, such as questions."